Optimizing Prompts for Text-to-Image Generation: Related work

 \paragraph{Prompt engineering.}

 Manual prompt engineering is a natural way to optimize prompts.
-Manually designed cloze-style prompts have been used to probe knowledge from pre-trained language models~\cite{petroni2019language,dai2022knowledge}.
-In addition to knowledge probing, models are also prompted to handle a wide range of tasks with manually designed prefix prompts~\cite{gpt3}.
-Despite the success of manually-crafted prompts, designing prompts takes time and experience~\cite{shin-etal-2021-constrained} and can be sub-optimal~\cite{jiang2020how}.
-Thus, various methods focus on automatically searching prompts by mining~\cite{jiang2020how}, paraphrasing~\cite{haviv-etal-2021-bertese}, and text generation~\cite{gao-etal-2021-making}.
-Besides, continuous prompt methods treat the prompts as additional continuous parameters of pre-trained models and directly optimize the parameters on downstream tasks~\cite{li-liang-2021-prefix,tsimpoukelli2021multimodal,zhou2022learning}.
+Manually designed cloze-style prompts have been used to probe knowledge from pre-trained language models~\citep{petroni2019language,dai2022knowledge}.
+In addition to knowledge probing, models are also prompted to handle NLP tasks with manually designed prefix prompts~\citep{gpt3,glam}.
+Recent work has explored how to write prompts to improve performance~\citep{wei2022chain}.
+Despite the success of manually-crafted prompts, designing prompts takes time and experience~\citep{shin-etal-2021-constrained} and can be sub-optimal~\citep{jiang2020how}.
+In particular, when using text-to-image models, users have to carefully select and compose sentences to achieve a certain visual style~\citep{promptguideline,promptmodifier,guidebook}.
+Thus, various methods focus on automatically searching prompts by mining~\citep{jiang2020how}, paraphrasing~\citep{haviv-etal-2021-bertese}, and text generation~\citep{gao-etal-2021-making}.
+Besides, continuous prompt methods treat the prompts as additional continuous parameters of pre-trained models and directly optimize the parameters on downstream tasks~\citep{li-liang-2021-prefix,tsimpoukelli2021multimodal,zhou2022learning}.
 However, continuous prompt methods require access to manipulating the model, and the learned prompts lack interpretability.
 In contrast, our methods directly optimize prompts in text format, which can fit in black-box downstream systems such as text-to-image models.

-\paragraph{Learning from human preference.} Our work is related to research on learning from human preference, which has been widely studied in machine learning problems.
-Recent research on reinforcement learning from human feedback (RLHF) has shown promising results on machine learning problems, ranging from classical RL tasks~\cite{christiano2017deep,ibarz2018reward} to a wide range of natural language processing tasks, including text summarization~\cite{learningtosummarize,ziegler2019fine}, dialogue~\cite{jaques2019way}, and general text generation tasks~\cite{instructgpt}.
+\paragraph{Learning from human feedback.} Our work is related to research on learning from human feedback, which has been widely studied in machine learning problems.
+Several studies propose to continually improve dialogue systems by collecting human feedback after deployment~\citep{hancock-etal-2019-learning,shuster2020deploying,xu2022learning}.
+Besides, human feedback has also been also applied to human-in-the-loop methods for entity linking~\citep{klie-etal-2020-zero}, semantic parsing~\citep{yao-etal-2019-model}, etc. Recent research on reinforcement learning from human feedback (RLHF) has shown promising results on machine learning problems, ranging from classical RL tasks~\citep{christiano2017deep,ibarz2018reward} to a wide range of natural language processing tasks, including text summarization~\citep{learningtosummarize,ziegler2019fine}, dialogue~\citep{jaques2019way}, and general text generation tasks~\citep{instructgpt}.
+Differently, our goal is to automatically optimize prompts for text-to-image models.